nunocalaim/nunocalaim.github.io/_posts/2021-02-05-cellular-automata.md

 Link More details
 Link try it out

 # From (desired) behavior to (learned) rules

+The prvious examples were carefully chosen rules, What is we can do the opposite?

 Recent advances in Machine Learning has allowed end-to-end training

 We expand the state of each automata with communication channels

+IMAGE HERE

 One type of deep net, the convolutional neural network is suited for cellular automata if we consider filters of size 3x3 in the first layer and 1x1 in the subsequent layers.